 - Being easily startled or frightened.

-- Always being on guard for danger.
+- Always being on guard for danger, tension in your body.

 - Trouble sleeping.